-Paul Hanson - Chief Executive; and Colin MacDonald - Senior Manager, Technical & Regulatory Services
+Paul Hanson - Chief Executive; and Colin MacDonald - Senior Manager, Technical & Regulatory Services within the RIPA regime or not, must be appropriately authorised by one of the Authorising Officers and is subject to central monitoring and challenge.

 Officers from Law and Governance accompanied by the relevant Authorising Officer will present any authorisation to a Justice of the Peace for judicial approval.
 All authorisations will be subject to an internal scrutiny process prior to being submitted for such approval.